Da3n0n/M3U-URL-Interceptor/README.md

-Simple Chrome Extension for Simply Getting and copying the first m3u Get request URL from any webpage with a live video player emebdded
+Simple Chrome Extension for Simply Getting and copying the first m3u Get request URL from any webpage with a live video player embedded

 this is Useful for Getting a VRC compatible Live link from nearly any webpage.